McSick/opentelemetry-python/docs/examples/auto-instrumentation/README.rst

 Run the first script without the automatic instrumentation agent and the second with the agent.
 They should both produce the same results, demonstrating that the automatic instrumentation agent does exactly the same thing as manual instrumentation.
+The opentelemetry-instrumentation package runs as a wrapper around python apps.
+For more information on settings and examples go `here <https://github.com/open-telemetry/opentelemetry-python/tree/main/opentelemetry-instrumentation>`__.

 To better understand auto-instrumentation, see the relevant part of both scripts: